Scyxeno/Scyxeno/README.md

 <h2> My completed projects </h2>

 <p>
   As part of a short adult learning course at Exeter College, I worked with a group on a project for Honiton RFC.
 I worked in a small team of people, which consisted of three digital marketers, 1 content creator and myself as the only software developer.
+Our project was to create a landing page for Honiton RFC that would bring more footfall to an event they were holding during the Honiton festival.
+My role for the project consisted of three main areas of work.
+The first area was to produce an Software Requirement Specification (SRS) document.
+This was to outline all aspects of the development side of the project.
+This document can be found as an attached file on my profile.
 </p>

 <!--